Consensys/doc.tessera/docs/HowTo/Generate-certificates.md

 # Generating certificates

-You can generate certificates for use with [TLS communications](Configure/TLS.md) using a third-party tool like OpenSSL or Keytool.
+You can generate certificates to use with [TLS](Configure/TLS.md) using a third-party tool such as OpenSSL or Keytool.

-## Generating certificates using OpenSSL

-These procedures explain how to use [OpenSSL](https://www.openssl.org/source/) to generate certificates when the Common Name (CN) is either the [public DNS](#public-dns-as-cn) or an [IP address](#ip-address-as-cn).
+This guide explains how to use [OpenSSL](https://www.openssl.org/source/) to generate certificates when the Common Name (CN) is either the [public DNS](#public-dns-as-cn) or an [IP address](#ip-address-as-cn).
 Before you begin, ensure OpenSSL is installed.

-### Public DNS as CN
+## Public DNS as CN

-To use a public DNS as CN:
+Follow these steps to use a public DNS as CN.

-#### Generating a CA certificate
+### Generating a CA certificate

 1. Generate a key file called `tessera_ca.key`: